House of Commons of the United Kingdom: Officers

 At the beginning of each new parliamentary term, the House of Commons elects one of its members as a presiding officer, known as the Speaker.
-If the incumbent Speaker seeks a new term, then the house may re-elect him or her merely by passing a motion; otherwise, a secret ballot is held.
-A Speaker-elect cannot take office until she or he has been approved by the Sovereign; the granting of the royal approbation, however, is a formality.
+If the incumbent Speaker seeks a new term, then the house may re-elect them merely by passing a motion; otherwise, a secret ballot is held.
+A Speaker-elect cannot take office until they have been approved by the Sovereign; the granting of the royal approbation, however, is a formality.
 The Speaker is assisted by three Deputy Speakers, the most senior of whom holds the title of Chairman of Ways and Means.
 The two other Deputy Speakers are known as the First and Second Deputy Chairman of Ways and Means.
 These titles derive from the Committee of Ways and Means, a body over which the chairman once used to preside; even though the committee was abolished in 1967, the traditional titles of the Deputy Speakers are still retained.
 The Speaker and the Deputy Speakers are always members of the House of Commons.

 Whilst presiding, the Speaker or Deputy Speaker traditionally wears ceremonial dress.
 The presiding officer may also wear a wig, but this tradition was abandoned by Speaker Betty Boothroyd.
 Her successor, Michael Martin, also did not wear a wig while in the chamber.
-His successor, John Bercow, chose to wear a gown over a lounge suit, a decision that sparked much debate and opposition; he also did not wear a wig.
+His successor, John Bercow, chose to wear a gown over a lounge suit, a decision that sparked much debate and opposition; he also did not wear a wig, and his successor Lindsay Hoyle has continued this tradition by not wearing a wig.